See this paid advertisement below. Then see below a reader’s Ecuador driving experience.

 Learn Spanish in Cuenca, Ecuador.
 September 7 to 12, 2015.
 Enjoy half day Spanish courses and tour Cuenca each afternoon.

-John Fisher (far right) teaches Spanish in Ecuador.
+Rock Brown teaches Spanish in Cuenca Ecuador.

 Cuenca is Ecuador’s most popular city, a UNESCO World Heritage Trust site because of its many beautiful colonial buildings.
 Cuenca has wonderful architecture, tourist attractions, restaurants, hotels and night activity.